MicrosoftDocs/bot-docs/articles/nodejs/concepts.md

 The Connector also normalizes the messages that the bot sends to channels, so that you can develop your bot in a platform-agnostic way.
 Normalizing a message involves converting it from the Bot Framework’s schema into the channel’s schema.
 In cases where the channel does not support all aspects of the framework’s schema, the Connector will try to convert the message to a format that the channel supports.
 For example, if the bot sends a message that contains a card with action buttons to the SMS channel, the Connector may render the card as an image and include the actions as links in the message’s text.
 The [Channel Inspector][ChannelInspector] is a web tool that shows you how the Connector renders messages on various channels.

-## Messages and Dialogs
+## Messages

 Messages can consist of text strings, attachments, and rich cards.
 You use the [session.send][SessionSend] method to send messages in response to a message from the user.
 Your bot may call **send** as many times as it likes in response to a message from the user.
-Dialogs help you organize the conversational logic in your bot.
-For a guide to how to use dialogs and message handlers to manage conversation flow, see [Manage conversation flow](~/nodejs/manage-conversation-flow.md).
+For an example that demonstrates this, see [Respond to user messages][RespondMessages].

 For an example that demonstrates how to send a rich graphical card containing interactive buttons that the user clicks to initiate an action, see [Send a rich card](~/nodejs/send-card-buttons.md).
 For an example that demonstrates how to send and receive attachments, see [Send attachments](~/nodejs/send-receive-attachments.md).

+## Dialogs
+Dialogs help you organize the conversational logic in your bot and are fundamental to [designing conversation flow](../bot-design-conversation-flow.md).
+For an introduction to dialogs, see [Understand dialogs](~/nodejs/understand-dialogs.md).

 ## Actions
 You'll want to design your bot to be able to handle interruptions like requests for cancellation or help at any time during the conversation flow.
 The Bot Builder SDK for Node.js provides global message handlers that trigger actions like cancellation or the invokation of other dialogs.
- See [Handling cancel](~/nodejs/manage-conversation-flow.md#handling-cancel), [Confirming interruptions](~/nodejs/manage-conversation-flow.md#confirming-interruptions) and [Trigger actions using global handlers](~/nodejs/global-handlers.md) for examples of how to use [triggerAction][triggerAction] handlers.
+ See <!--[Handling cancel](~/nodejs/manage-conversation-flow.md#handling-cancel), [Confirming interruptions](~/nodejs/manage-conversation-flow.md#confirming-interruptions) and-->[Listen for messages using actions](~/nodejs/global-handlers.md) for examples of how to use [triggerAction][triggerAction] handlers.

 ## Recognizers